hmc-cs111-fall2016/regular-expressions/reflection.md

 ## Which operators were easiest to implement and why?

+Union, concatenation, and star operators were the easiest to implement.
+This is because there were functions already in the regex library that did these operations.
+As a result, the operators are just simple wrappers around a function.

 ## Which operators were most difficult to implement and why?
+The other operators <+> and {n} were harder to implement. <+> is an operator not in the regex library and required a bit of thought to write the operator.
+The {n} was the hardest because it required using the apply function.
+From there, I had a bit of difficulty using recursion, so I used a for loop to implement it.

 ## Comment on the design of this internal DSL